ADD CONDITION

 Geriatric Use

 When using these products, it's important to monitor for any unusual reactions or side effects, especially if you have underlying health conditions or are taking other medications.
 If you have concerns or experience any adverse effects, consult your healthcare provider for personalized advice.
-Always ensure that any product you choose is suitable for your individual health needs.
+Always ensure that any product you choose is suitable for your specific health needs.

 Renal Impairment